apace100/origins-docs/docs/power_types/modify_swim_speed.md

     }
 }
 ```
-This power makes the player swim/walk significantly faster in water.
+This power makes the entity that has the power swim/walk significantly faster in water.